2017 Florida Weather Highlights

 Tropical Storm Bret formed in the Atlantic southeast of the island of Trinidad on Monday, June 19.
 It started moving quickly west northwest tracking north of Venezuela towards Nicaragua but quickly deteriorated.

 Tropical Storm Cindy formed in the Gulf of Mexico just a day after Tropical Storm Bret.
 It started tracking northwest towards the coast of Texas and Louisiana with wind speeds of 45 mph.
-It was expected to strengthen to about 60 mph.
-On Thursday, June 22 it came ashore in southwest Louisiana as a Tropical Depression and is responsible for at least one death in Alabama.
+It strengthened to about 60 mph.
+On Thursday, June 22 it came ashore in southwest Louisiana as a Tropical Depression and was responsible for at least one death in Alabama.